Koningsdag: Changing of the date

 During the reign of Queen Wilhelmina, Queen's Day was celebrated on 31 August, her birthday, until 1948.
 After Juliana's coronation, from 1949 onwards, the date was moved to her date of birth, 30 April.
 When Queen Beatrix ascended to the throne in 1980 she chose to not move this date to honor her mother.
 An additional practical consideration for her was that on her own birthday, 31 January, the weather was not deemed suitable enough for a large-scale outdoor event, unlike the end of April.
 Between 1949 and 1980, because of religious observation, if 30 April was a Sunday, Queen's Day would be moved one day later to 1 May.
-However, since 1980 this was turned around to instead take place a day earlier, so that the celebrations would be held on the Saturday preceding the 30th.
+However, since 1980, this was turned around to instead take place a day earlier, so that the celebrations would be held on the Saturday preceding the 30th.
 This was the case in 1989 for the first time.

 After the coronation of King Willem-Alexander, the date changed to that of his date of birth, 27 April, from 2014 onwards, if not on a Sunday.
-If that occurred, which was true for 2014 itself as well, King's Day will again be held on Saturdays preceding the 27th.
+If that occurred, which was true for 2014 itself as well, King's Day will again be held on the 26th.